malston/bluemedora-firehose-nozzle/README.md

         authorities: oauth.login,doppler.firehose
 ```

-For more on setting up a nozzle user refer to Cloud Foundry [documentation](https://docs.cloudfoundry.org/loggregator/nozzle-tutorial.html).
+For more on setting up a nozzle user with BOSH refer to Cloud Foundry [documentation](https://docs.cloudfoundry.org/loggregator/nozzle-tutorial.html).

+For information on managing UAA users within Cloud Foundry refer to [this guide](https://docs.cloudfoundry.org/adminguide/uaa-user-management.html).

 ## Configuring Nozzle